pierre-haessig/ev-calc/README.md

 * Diesel: 2.65 kgCO₂/l [2.58 – 2.71]

 Uncertainty range comes from the uncertainty they report on fuel densities.

+### Grid and charging losses

+EV consumption is often specified as the energy drawn from the battery.
+This number must be increased to account for losses during charging (inside the charger and inside the battery) and losses in the electricity grid.

+Citing Transport & Environment “How clean are electric cars?”
+2020 report:

+> Electricity grid transmission and distribution losses are applied to each country based on IEA statistics.
+> On average at EU level transmission and distribution losses increase the carbon intensity of the grid by about 7%.
+> On top of this, 10% efficiency losses were added: 5% from the charger equipment and 5% from the battery charging efficiency.

+As the calculator default value, I've used the combination of 10% and 7% losses, which is about **18%**, with a small ±1% uncertainty range.

 ### CO₂ emissions of electricity generation